ChangLabSNU/VaxPress/docs/tour.rst

 Let's proceed with the VaxPress optimization.
-With the ``--lineardesign`` option, VaxPress utilizes the sequence optimized by *LinearDesign* as a starting point. *LinearDesign* produces a sequence with a virtually minimum free energy secondary structure among all possible protein sequence codon combinations.
+With the ``--lineardesign`` option, VaxPress utilizes the sequence optimized by *LinearDesign* as a starting point. *LinearDesign* produces a sequence with a virtually minimum free energy secondary structure among all possible codon combinations for the protein sequence.
 Subsequently, VaxPress performs even further optimization based on all the other parameters.
 This includes factors like start codon accessibility, GC content, tandem repeats, and predicted in-cell and in-solution stability among others, along